 Fiber content: Fiber is so important to our health.
 Read here for just how essential it is to a healthy digestive system.
-The best protein bars will have a healthy balance of fiber, somewhere between the minimum of 3 grams and the maximum of 10 grams of fiber per bar.
+The best protein bars will have a healthy balance of fiber, somewhere between a minimum of 3 grams and a maximum of 10 grams of fiber per bar.
 You’ll want to look for high-quality fiber sources:

 Synthetic fiber, like chicory root or xanthan gum, isn’t ideal or particularly healthy.
 Avoid bars with those ingredients.